MorrisTimm/pebble-virtual-screen/README.md

 A virtual screen implementation for the Pebble smartwatch.

 Use this library to test the layout for large screens (e.g. Pebble Time 2) on smaller screens (e.g. Pebble Time).

+There are two modes available:

+1) direct
 The large screen is centered on the position the watch has when the app starts.
 You can scroll the screen around by moving the watch.

+2) auto
+The large screen is autmatically moved to the next corner every second.

 To use a virtual screen you just have to use the `Layer` returned by `virtual_screen_init` instead of the root layer you normally use.
 If you use `graphics_capture_frame_buffer` to modify the framebuffer you also have to manually apply the offset returned by `virtual_screen_get_offset`.